 There was an overall increase of 6% in the proportion of patients with prescription antiretroviral drugs, considering that the proportion of individuals with viral suppression and sustained viral suppression increased 11% and 17%, respectively.
 The increases were most pronounced in young people aged 18-29 and blacks.

-"This analysis demonstrates a consistent increase in the prescription of ART (Antiretroviral Therapy) and viral suppression among people under clinical care for HIV infection in the United States globally and in almost all subgroups and demographic characteristics analyzed," The researchers.
+"This analysis demonstrates a consistent increase in antiretroviral therapy (ART) prescribing and viral suppression among people under clinical care for HIV infection in the United States, globally and in almost all subgroups and demographic characteristics," he commented.
+The researchers.
 "However, there is still a significant difference between the percentage of patients receiving ART and those achieving viral suppression."

 A team of researchers at the Centers for Disease Control and Prevention analyzed data collected between 2009 and 2013 to estimate trends in ART prescription and viral suppression among patients in HIV care.